phisko/kengine/common/components/LuaComponent.md

 ##### meta

 ```
-std::string meta;
+sol::object meta;
 ```

-Lua scripts can set this value to anything they desire for debug purposes.
+Lua scripts can set this value to anything they desire.